 Teaching gives me at least as much satisfaction as making art.
 When I was 10 years old I organized an Arts and Crafts club for neighborhood children and made up projects to teach them.
 I have not stopped teaching since.
 I am passionate about introducing others to polymer clay and helping them advance their artistry in this extraordinary medium.

-I am fortunate to have two studios.
-One is in my home located amidst pine trees on a ridge overlooking a reservoir and the city of Fort Collins, CO.
+My studio is in my home located amidst pine trees on a ridge overlooking a reservoir and the city of Fort Collins, CO.
 Here I have solitude and few distractions other than the deer that sometimes press their noses against my windows.
-My second studio is in an artists’ cooperative in town.
-It offers opportunities to interact with other artists and the public and provides a venue for teaching.

 Organizational Activities and Professional Affiliations

 Co-founder, Past President and member, Rocky Mountain Polymer Clay Guild

 Founder and Organizer, Pingree Park Polymer Artists Retreat